soupi/learn-haskell-blog-generator/src/01-about.md

 - It's **relatively short** - most Haskell books out there are hundreds of pages long.
   This book (when exported to PDF) is roughly 150 pages long.
 - It's **project oriented**.
 Many Haskell books teach Haskell by teaching the underlying concepts and features in a neat progression.
-In this book we try to build a thing, and learn Haskell on the way.
+In this book we try to build a program, and learn Haskell on the way.
 This will be a pro to some, and a con to others.
   There are other tutorials like this.
 The most notable ones are [Beginning Haskell](https://www.apress.com/gp/book/9781430262510#otherversion=9781430262503)